j-mnr/gophergo.dev/content/basics/03-constants.md

 ## Untyped Constants

 Everything in Go has a type....
-Unless it's a constant 🤷 At least not until it is actually used in the our application.
+Unless it's a constant 🤷 At least not until it is actually used in our application.

 ### Uses